 In accordance with CLN Group's Labour and Human Rights policy, forced or compulsory labour and child labour is not tolerated in any CLN Group company.
 The age of employment for young workers must meet or exceed legal regulations and labour laws.
 The Group has assessed the risk of child labour in its operations by reviewing the locations of our production facilities and determined that the risk of child labour is relatively low because most of the Group's activities take place in regions of relatively low risk according to ILO global estimates.
-A control mechanism has been put in place which requires any employee below the age of 18 to be reported quarterly to Corporate Human Resources.
+A control mechanism has been put in place which requires any employee under the age of 18 to be reported quarterly to Corporate Human Resources.
 All employees under the age of 18 are investigated by Corporate HR to ensure the requirements of the Labour and Human Rights Policy, which prohibits the use of Child Labour, are respected and to take corrective action where it is required.

-CLN is comprised of a multicultural group of employees: 7,425 individuals in total as of December 31st, 2021.
-Out of these, 20% work in Italy - which hosts the Group headquarters and most of the Corporate technical and commercial offices supporting the production facilities - 29% work in Poland, 18% in South Africa, 12% in France, 6% in Germany, 6% in Brazil and the remainder in Portugal, Romania, Russia, and Slovakia.
-The Group's Human Resources department collects data on employment and training from all subsidiaries every trimester throughout the year and reports significant issues to the Group

-CSR Officer and the CLN Board Member responsible for CSR.
-The numbers reported are based on headcount, and the data in this report is that for the end of the reporting period.
-There have not been any significant fluctuations in the number of employees during the reporting period (2-7e.).
+CLN is comprised of a multicultural group of employees: 6,718 individuals in total as of December 31st, 2022.
+Out of these, 22% work in Italy - which hosts the Group headquarters and most of the Corporate technical and commercial offices supporting the production facilities - 32% work in Poland, 13% in South Africa, 13% in France, 6% in Germany, 7% in Brazil and the remainder in Portugal, Romania, Russia, and Slovakia.
+The Group's Human Resources department collects data on employment and training from all subsidiaries every trimester throughout the year and reports significant issues to the Group CSR Officer and the CLN Board Member responsible for CSR.
+The numbers reported are based on headcounts, and the data in this report is for the end of the reporting period.
+During the reporting period there has been a significant decrease in the number of employees in the Group due mainly to the restructuring of the operations in South Africa arising from falling volumes, and to headcount reduction in Russia due to falling activity caused by the conflict in Ukraine (2-7e.).

 An annual Human Resources CSR Report is also prepared outlining important considerations such as ensuring that policy commitments regarding human rights and working conditions are respected.
-Corporate Human Resources is responsible for taking the appropriate action based on this feedback and report to the Group CEO where appropriate (2-23a.iv.).
+Corporate Human Resources is responsible for taking the appropriate action based on this feedback and for reporting to the Group CEO where appropriate (2-23a.iv.).

-At the end of 2021, employees hired on long-term contracts represented 94% of the total number of employees, as follows (all numbers are given in head count) (2-7a., 2-7b.
+At the end of 2022, employees hired on permanent (long-term) contracts represented 95% of the total number of employees, as follows (all numbers are given in head count) (2-7a., 2-7b.
 2-7c.):

-Employees by employment contract type and gender 2019 2020 2021 Male Female Total Male Female Total Male Female Total Permanent contract 5,707 928 6,635 6,124 893 7,017 6,123 892 7,015 Temporary contract 570 100 670 496 154 650 318 92 410
+Employees by employment contract type and gender 2020 2021 2022 Male Female Total Male Female Total Male Female Total Permanent contract 6,124 893 7,017 6,123 892 7,015 5,529 869 6,398 Temporary contract 496 154 650 318 92 410 224 96 320